 work space for visiting writers, visiting students, faculty and

 alumni.
 The Efroymson Family Fund, a fund of the Central Indiana

 Community Foundation, also sponsors the Efroymson Scholarships in

-In its third year, our speakers series makes its home in the
+In its fourth year, our speakers series makes its home in the